Ratings Process 2020-2021 Season

 G. RICs will help identify players that should be moved down

-A maximum of 4 players per level at one time may do a LUT.
+A maximum of 4 players, per level, may do a LUT at any one time.
 The LUT must fit into the mid-range for skills at the new level, not near the bottom of the skill range, in order to be promoted.
-During the LUT, the LUT must wear a name tag during club play time so all players will be able to identify that they are there on a trial basis.
+During the LUT, the LUT must wear a name tag during club play so that all players will be able to identify that they are there on a trial basis.
 An LUT candidate will be required to keep a playing log of the dates of play and who the LUT played with and against.
 LUTs should not be playing with or against other LUTs.

 After an LUT has played 5 times within a 20-day period, they will hand in their log book to any member on the Leveling Committee or let someone on the Leveling Committee know that they have placed their log book into the court mailbox.